iiasa/message-ix-models/doc/transport/index.rst

   This artifact contains, *inter alia*:

   - One directory per job.
-  - In each directory, files :file:`transport.csv` and :file:`transport.xlsx` containing :doc:`MESSAGEix-Transport reporting output <report>`.
+  - In each directory, files :file:`transport.csv` and :file:`transport.xlsx` containing :doc:`MESSAGEix-Transport reporting output <transport/output>`.
   - In each directory, files :file:`demand.csv` and :file:`bound_activity_{lo,up}.csv` containing data suitable for parametrizing the base MESSAGEix-GLOBIOM model.
 - May be triggered manually.
   Use the “Run workflow” button and choose a branch; the code and data on this branch will be the ones used to build, solve, and report MESSAGEix-Transport.